alphagov/inside-government-admin-guide/your-account/get-an-account.md

 If it is your first time in Publisher, you’ll be asked to confirm we can use your email account.
 Just click ‘Authorise’ and you’re ready to go.

+Find out more about getting started with the [top navigation](http://alphagov.github.io/inside-government-admin-guide/first-steps/top-navigation.html) or [your dashboard](http://alphagov.github.io/inside-government-admin-guide/first-steps/your-dashboard.html).